dstackai/dstack/docs/docs/guides/fine-tuning.md

     of the corresponding model.
     Check the [peterschmidt85/samsum](https://huggingface.co/datasets/peterschmidt85/samsum) example.

-## Submit the task
+## Run the task

-When submitting a task, you can configure resources, and many [other options](../../docs/reference/api/python/index.md#dstack.api.RunCollection.submit).
+When running a task, you can configure resources, and many [other options](../../docs/reference/api/python/index.md#dstack.api.RunCollection.submit).

 ```python
 from dstack.api import Resources, GPU